mercethem/DDS/docs/scripts/sh/update_domain_ids_dynamic.md

-# update_domain_ids_dynamic.md
+# update_domain_ids.md

 ## Overview

-`update_domain_ids_dynamic.sh` updates domain IDs in generated C++ code based on domain IDs specified in IDL file comments.
+`update_domain_ids.sh` updates domain IDs in generated C++ code based on domain IDs specified in IDL file comments.
 It reads the domain ID from the first line of each IDL file and updates the corresponding generated code.

 ## Purpose